digital-duck/zinets/docs/research/analyzing-chinese-characters-via-physics-lens-v0.7.md

 I also dedicate this work to my dear parents, who nurtured my intellectual curiosity through challenging times.
 Their sacrifices and unwavering support made my life journey possible.

 ## Acknowledgements

-This paper represents a collaborative effort between the author and Claude, an AI Assistant from Anthropic.
-The fusion of human expertise in software development, physics and Chinese language with AI's analytical capabilities enabled the development of novel perspectives and methodologies presented in this work.
-This collaboration demonstrates the potential of human-AI partnerships in academic research, particularly in interdisciplinary studies bridging traditional knowledge with modern computational approaches.
+This paper represents a collaborative effort between the author, Claude (an AI assistant from Anthropic), and DeepSeek V3 (an AI assistant from DeepSeek).
+The fusion of human knowledge in software development, physics, and Chinese language with AI's analytical capabilities enabled the development of the novel perspectives and methodologies presented in this work.
+This collaboration demonstrates the potential of human-AI partnerships in research, particularly in interdisciplinary studies bridging traditional knowledge with modern computational approaches.

+## Disclaimer
+The author is not a professional researcher in the fields of physics, computational linguistics, or Chinese language studies.
+However, as someone with a deep interest in understanding Chinese characters (汉字), this paper represents an interdisciplinary exploration aimed at simplifying the learning process.
+Terms such as "physics," "structure," "interaction," "force," and "emergence" are used heuristically and metaphorically to inspire new ways of thinking about Chinese characters.
+A more accessible title for this paper might be "A Reductionist Approach to Simplify Learning Chinese Characters".
+The author welcomes criticism, feedback, and suggestions to further our collective understanding of Chinese characters and improve the framework presented here.

 ## References